Princeton-Penn-Vents/princeton-penn-flowmeter/docs/analysis-products.md

 Currently, all of the above-mentioned analysis products are computed in the full workflow (every time the `Generator.analyze` method is called) and the results are attached to the `Generator` object.
 No further action is performed, such as passing them downstream to the nurse GUI.

 **FIXME:** These analysis products must be passed downstream to the nurse GUI!

+## Future analysis products

+If the **volume** and **flow** are presented on a 2-dimensional plot, they form a phase diagram that is independent of breath starting time, unlike the time-series.
+This could be useful for characterizing the breath as a shape.
+These shapes could start and end on the **inhale**, **full**, **exhale**, **empty** turning points to avoid overlaps that clutter the display.
+However, only a few breaths can be displayed at a time, and the data can't be saved indefinitely because they require the full time-series.